-With the UK due to leave the EU on 30 March 2019 it appears increasingly likely that UK companies will lose 'passporting rights' which means that UK insurance companies (including Standard Europe) will lose the automatic right to offer insurance to EU insureds.
-This will have a substantial impact on Standard Europe as approximately 50% of insured business will be affected.
+With the UK expected to leave the EU in the near future it appears increasingly likely that UK companies will lose 'passporting rights' which means that UK insurance companies (including Standard UK) will lose the automatic right to offer insurance to EU insureds.
+This will have a substantial impact on Standard UK as approximately 55% of insured business during 2018/19 was EU based.

-To ensure that current EU members of Standard Europe will be able to continue to be insured by the Standard Group, the group is establishing a fellow subsidiary of Standard Europe in Ireland.
-This new subsidiary is expected to write EU risks currently insured by Standard Europe from the February 2019 renewal.
-Standard Europe will be rebranded and continue to insure its existing non-EU business.
+The Standard Club Ireland DAC was established to ensure that previous EU members of Standard UK will be able to continue to be insured by the Standard Group.
+This new subsidiary started to write EU risks previously insured by Standard UK from the February 2019 renewal.
+Standard UK continues to insure its existing non-EU business.

-The level of service and cover offered to members (both EU and non-EU) will not be affected by this change, nor will the financial security of Standard Europe (and the wider Standard Group) be negatively impacted.
+The level of service and cover offered to members (both EU and non-EU) will not be affected by this change, nor will the financial security of the wider Standard Group be negatively impacted.